-- When the Ethernet cable connecting the router with the modem is plugged in properly, the WAN LED will be on. - When the Ethernet cable connecting your powered-on computer with the router is plugged in properly, the corresponding LAN LED will be on.
+- When the Ethernet cable connecting the router with the modem is plugged in properly, the WAN LED will be on. - When the Ethernet cable connecting your poweredon computer with the router is plugged in properly, the corresponding LAN LED will be on.

-Check if the wireless setting on your computer matches that of your computer.
+Check if the wireless setting on your computer matches that of your router.

-When you connect your computer to the router wirelessly, ensure that the SSID (wireless network name), encryption mehtod, and password are correct.
+When you connect your computer to the router wirelessly, ensure that the SSID (wireless network name), encryption method, and password are correct.